ABOUT

 6th, 7th and 8th graders are on the cusp of thinking independently, but are still malleable.
 Because they are still in intermediate school, they have not yet been exposed to as much negative stereotyping as those in high school.
 Individually and as a group, they are more open to positive experiences when presented in an interesting way.

 The key to the success of the Unity Games is the careful selection of a diverse and committed staff.
-Education professionals with records of success lead workshops and activities.
+Highly educated and experienced volunteers and professionals lead our workshops and activities.
+Many of our staff members are former graduate of our program.
 Rigorous training assures that every coach and staff member understands their role and the objectives of the Games.

 The Details